ViCCo-Group/SPoSE/README.md

  --p (fraction of train set to sample)
  --plot_dims (whether or not to plot the number of non-negative dimensions as a function of time) --device (CPU or CUDA)
- --rnd_seed (random seed)
+ --multi_proc (whether to perform single or multi node multi-process distributed training; only possible on GPU) --rnd_seed (random seed)
 ```
 Here is an example call for single-process training: